 You need to prepare your gear, where to go, and where to look.
 This is an invaluable life skill.

 The natural world is a great teacher of patience.
 It has its own schedule, and it won’t be rushed.
-You may want a photo of a bird right now, but you may have to wait for it come into view or to perch.
-A sunset can take a while to show its perfect colors, or a butterfly to fold its wings just so.
+You may want a photo of a bird right now, but you may have to wait for it to come into view or to perch.
+A sunset can take a while to show its perfect colors or a butterfly to fold its wings just so.
 But patience is an invaluable skill to learn, and it often leads to perfect moments we can treasure.

 Connections in the Real World

 Photos show connections.
 They tell stories.
 A connection between you and a subject, a connection between two subjects…such as two sisters playing together 😊 We need to learn to connect with people, creatures, and things first before we can capture their true essence.
 This intimacy is the lifeblood of human life

 Learn to watch the flight of a bird or the movement of clouds so you can predict when to take the perfect photo.
 Analyze the best place to sit and wait, the best time of day, the best weather.
 Carefully observing people, things, animals allows us to capture them in their finest moments.

 Young children are proud of their accomplishments: a drawing, a craft, a cartwheel perfectly performed.
 Seeing their own photographs displayed – especially ones they are really proud of – helps build pride and confidence.
 The better their skills develop, the more their confidence grows.